OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 <br />

-When our brand new shiny machine&trade;&reg;&copy; has been extended by graphics unit, we have connected some spare monitor and we have found very interesting things:
+Thanks to the the new graphics unit, our brand new shiny machine - DPC&trade;&reg;&copy;
+was also hooked up to a monitor and we could begin the investigation.

-* [SecureBoot][9] was on, so no way of having easy way of booting custom-build boot images,
-* default boot settings were set to "boot from Samsung SDD & Windows Boot Manager",
+* We found that [SecureBoot][9] was on, so there was no easy way to boot the custom-built boot images.
+Also the default boot settings were set to “boot from Samsung SDD & Windows Boot Manager”.
-* during the boot we have been welcomed by Windows setup wizard (does it mean that if you will select <em>No Operating System Required</em> in your hardware specification then you are getting free gift from Redmond?).
+* During the boot we were also welcomed by the Windows setup wizard (apparently if you select ‘No Operating System Required’ in your hardware specification then you still get a free gift from Redmond?).

-But when we have found out reasons of our previous problems and by fixing them with few BIOS settings updates, we have finally been welcomed by
+Once we discovered the reasons behind the previous problems, a few simple fixes and BIOS settings updates, we were finally been welcomed by **proper** installation screen.
-<strong>proper</strong> installation screen.

 <div style="text-align: center">
 <img src="/img/devpc/part1-grub.jpg" class="img-responsive" alt="CentOS 7 GRUB" />